 Third, the total average of the mean score for compensation strategies use was 3.81 which is categorized as "High".
-It indicated that students were highly use compensation language strategies in learning.
+It indicated that students were highly use compensation strategies in language learning.

 Fourth, the total average of the mean score for metacognitive strategies use was 3.94 which is categorized as "High".
-It indicated that students were often use metacognitive strategies language in learning.
+It indicated that students were often use metacognitive strategies in language learning.